 This delicious classic cornbread is made with simple pantry staples and ready in under 30 minutes.
 It’s a perfect side for vegan soups, stews and chilies and is just as delicious on its own smeared with vegan butter or this yummy Triple Berry Chia Seed Jam!

 So without further ado, let’s make a fresh batch of homemade vegan cornbread!

-Here’s a few tips and suggestions for the ingredients used to make the best vegan cornbread:
+Here is everything you will need, plus a few tips and suggestions for the best vegan cornbread:

 - Flour: Use a ratio of 1 to 1 yellow corn meal and flour is best for the ultimate cornbread flavor.
 Use unbleached all-purpose, light spelt and even whole-wheat pastry flour with great results.
 I haven’t tried gluten free flour, but I’m sure this 1-1 GF flour blend will do wonderfully!